 - 1. A student must request the leave of absence in writing in advance of the beginning date of the leave of absence unless unforeseen circumstances prevent the student from doing so.
 If a student does not request a leave of absence within a timeframe consistent with Arclabs consecutive absence policy, he or she must be withdrawn. - 2.
 The leave of absence is limited to 180 calendar days in any 12-month period or one-half the published program length, whichever is shorter.
 Multiple leaves of absence may be permitted provided the total of the leaves does not exceed this limit. - 3.
 The student must sign and date the leave of absence request and specify a reason for the leave.
-The reason must be specified in order for Arclabs to have a reasonable expectation of the student's return within the timeframe of the leave of absence as requested. - 4.
-A leave of absence may be taken for the following reasons: (a) death in the family or (b) serious illness.
+The reason must be specified in order for Arclabs to have a reasonable expectation of the student's return within the timeframe of the leave of absence as requested.

+- 4. A leave of absence may be taken for the following reasons: (a) death in the family, (b) a serious illness, or (c) a debilitating injury.
 Any request for a reason not specifically listed must be approved by the Vice President or the Campus Director.
 Documentation is required in order to have the leave request granted. - 5.
-A leave of absence may only be granted when the student is expected to miss more than three consecutive days of school. - 6.
 The student must attest to understanding the procedures and implications for returning or failing to return to his/her course of study.
-Failure to return to class as scheduled will result in an immediate withdrawal from the program. - 7.
-An approved leave of absence may be extended for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit. - 8.
-A leave of absence may affect student financial benefits, including, but not limited to, military education benefits and federal student aid.
+Failure to return to class as scheduled will result in an immediate withdrawal from the program. - 6.
+An approved leave of absence may be extended for an additional period of time provided that the extension request meets all of the above requirements, and the total length of the leave of absence does not exceed the specified limit. - 7.
+A leave of absence may affect student financial benefits, including, but not limited to, military education benefits and federal student aid; however, the student will not incur any additional charges as a result of the leave of absence. - 8.
+The length and frequency of leaves of absence must not impede student progress and must be reasonable within the context of Arclabs' curriculum.